ysj151215/big-sur-dock/README.md

 ## Warning

-The animation was broken since Framer Motion removed 'popmotion' from v7.6.18.
-So I temporarily lock the 'framer-motion''s version.
-And it's **NOT RECOMMENDED** to upgrade 'framer-motion' package before I fix it.
+The `useSpring` animation was broken since Framer Motion removed 'popmotion' from v7.6.18. ~~So I temporarily lock the 'framer-motion''s version.
+And it's **NOT RECOMMENDED** to upgrade 'framer-motion' package before I fix it.~~

+Add `type: 'spring'` as a property to the spring configuration option will fix it.
+(Thanks [@rosszurowski](https://github.com/framer/motion/issues/1814#issuecomment-1345645941)).

 ### Reference links